AmrBumadian/FTP/README.md

 # FTP
-This was a project/task in Computer Networking course at college.
+This was a project/task in second year Computer Networking course at college.
 It is not much and not perfect, but this project is what made me learn Java, and I managed to finish it in time after a coding-learning streak of about 11 hours.

 ### Topics Learnt